vishalchovatiya/Linux-System-Programming/GNU Build System : Autotools .md

 - automake  Create Makefile.ins from Makefile.ams and configure.ac.
 - aclocal  Scan configure.ac for uses of third-party macros, and gather definitions in aclocal.m4

+GNU Libtool
+- Libtool Helps manage the creation of static and dynamic libraries on various Unix-like operating systems

 You'll usually just call autoreconf yourself and let it deal with all the lower level tools ...

+Behind autoreconf
+1. aclocal - Scan configure.ac for uses of third-party macros, and gather definitions in aclocal.m4
+2. autoconf - Create configure from configure.ac & aclocal.m4.
+3. autoheader - Create config.h.in from configure.ac.
+4. automake - Create Makefile.ins from Makefile.ams and configure.ac & aclocal.m4.

 ### Generating Shared Library With Autotools